2010–11 Norwich City F.C. season: August

 City got off to a bad start losing 3–2 to Watford who were expected to struggle over the season.
 However City would record their first league win of the season in the next game away at Scunthorpe.
-Grant Holt grabbed a last minute winner, something that became very common in City's season.
+Grant Holt grabbed a last minute winner, something that became common in City's season.
 Next up were Swansea and City won again with late goals in dramatic circumstances.
 After saving a penalty from Swansea, City would again win it late with an Ashley Williams o.g. and Simeon Jackson netting his first of the season, and City would then go onto grab a point away at Nottingham Forest with Andrew Crofts scoring his first goal for Norwich.

 September

 After a decent start to the season, City began September with a 2–1 win over Barnsley with an own goal and Chris Martin getting the victory, before City suffered their first away defeat of the season at the hands of Doncaster losing 3–1, James Coppinger scoring a hat-trick with Russell Martin grabbing a consolation.
 However Norwich bounced straight back with a 1–0 away win at Preston, Grant Holt grabbing only his second goal of the season.
 Norwich then faced a Hull side without an away win in 18 months and even though Norwich dominated the game for large parts Hull stole the victory with two late goals, however City immediately bounced back with a 4–3 win against Leicester, Andrew Crofts equalised for City after an early mistake from John Ruddy allowed Martyn Waghorn to give Leicester the lead.
 Wes Hoolahan scored two second half goals with Adam Drury himself getting his first goal in over four years.